Christian KiwiSaver Scheme

 The Reverend Canon Isaac Beach BA, MBA – Ngāti Porou, Ngāti Kahungunu & Ngāti Rangitihi

-Isaac is recently ordained to the Diaconate with a professional background in entrepreneurship and has experience with investment and capital fundraising to support R&D and growth across NZ start-up ecosystems.
-Isaac is a lateral thinker, cares about God’s creation and sustainable stewardship of Church resources within Aotearoa, New Zealand and Polynesia.
+Isaac has recently ordained to the Diaconate and has a professional background in entrepreneurship.
+He has experience with investment and capital fundraising to support research, development and the growth across NZ start-up ecosystems.
+Isaac is a lateral thinker, cares about God’s creation and the sustainable stewardship of Church resources within Aotearoa, New Zealand and Polynesia.
 He serves in Te Pīhopatanga o te Tairāwhiti and was appointed to the Board by representatives of Te Pīhopatanga o Aotearoa in 2020.

 Kerry Burridge – BCA, Dip.
 Banking, MPhil (Hons)

 Kerry is an experienced director, senior executive and international consultant who specialises in economic development, banking and finance.
 She is an independent specialist director on the board of the Bank of the Cook Islands (BCI), a role she has held since October 2013.
 She has worked extensively with international aid donors throughout the Pacific Island nations.
 Kerry was appointed to the Board by the Standing Committee of General Synod/Te Hīnota Whānui in 2018.